 Data collection and update times in the Google Analytics view time zone

 The first session data table will be available within 48 hours after the data collection setup.
 The following tables will be formed within 12 hours after the end of the day.

 |Type of data||When the data appears in session data tables in Google BigQuery|

-Within the following day after the start of hit data collection.
+Within 6 hours on the following day after the start of hit data collection.

 Cost data (adCost, attributedAdCost).
 This includes all advertising cost data imported into Google Analytics.

 trafficSource data, retrieved from Google Ads data tables in Google BigQuery.
 This data is required to obtain information about traffic sources for Google Ads campaigns in the case of auto-tagging (gclid values).
-More information about using the Ads data in session data tables can be found in our documentation.
+Read more about using the Ads data in session data tables in our documentation.